Come mid-February, come time to head over to Bolenius Restaurant* with Koen and Erica for lunch.

 We are total pushovers, so were easily convinced to have an additional course in the form of a Dutch cheese board (€17,50) served with fresh raisin bread, dried fruits, jellies and a glass of 10-year-old barrel-aged Tawny Port, a special blend by Taylor’s, Fladgate & Yeatman bottled in 2016 for the 50th anniversary of the Alliance Gastronomique (€9)

 The Vegetable menu came to an end with this stunning dessert: A Blown Sugar Parsnip on Parsnip puree with Sugar beet ice cream and condensed milk caramel

-We had the “Five times lactose” dessert: caramel from condensed milk, cream, yoghurt, quark, topped with milk foam and grated truffle.
-Again, an unexpected yet great combination of flavours in this dessert which was fresh and not too sweet.
+We had the “Five times lactose” dessert: caramel from condensed milk, cream, yogurt, quark, topped with milk foam and grated truffle.
+Again, an unexpected yet great combination of flavors in this dessert was fresh and not too sweet.
 I recall that we had a Hungarian furmint based Tokaji Aszú dessert wine as one of the pairings

 Although we were at the restaurant earlier than last year, we still weren’t able to finish everything as Chantal and I had to pick up the kids.
 Koen and Erica were so nice to send us pictures of the goodies that were served with the tea…

 As their menu changes with the seasons, we definitely need to go to Bolenius more often.
 Top food, wines, and service!